viant/endly/doc/README.md

 Each action has the following fields to control conditional execution:

-1. RunCriteria: criteria to check if an action is eligible to run
+1. When: criteria to check if an action is eligible to run
-2. SkipCriteria: criteria to check if the whole group of actions by TagID can be skipped, continuing execution to next  group
+2. Skip: criteria to check if the whole group of actions by TagID can be skipped, continuing execution to next  group
 3. Repeatable control